BelaBartok39/Fancy_D/README.md

-# Fancy Directory Sort v1.2.2 (C Version)
+# Fancy Directory Sort v1.3.0

+### What's New in 1.3.0
+This release includes significant internal improvements and bug fixes:

+- Improved file extension handling and category mapping
+- Enhanced handling of duplicate extensions
+- Better management of configuration files, including -proper cleanup of empty categories
+- Improved error handling and user prompts
+- Significant internal code refactoring for better  maintainability and performance

+While these changes are mostly internal, users may notice improved reliability and performance when organizing files.

+## Features ✨

 Fancy Directory Sort (FancyD) is a pretty darn powerful and customizable file organization tool written in C. It automatically categorizes files in a directory based on their extensions.
 Assign individual extensions a directory or just use our quick defaults.
 Fancy!

-## Features ✨

 - Automatic file sorting based on file extensions
 - Customizable category configurations using JSON files